-A school meeting with all the teachers and students will decide on all pastoral matters: behaviour, rules in school time, uniform, upkeep of the school environment and more.
-Decisions will be made by arriving at a consensus, and if that is not possible through majority voting with teachers and students having one vote each.
+The weekly school meeting with all the teachers and students is where we discuss and decide on what we will study together, how we treat each other, out of school activities such as school trips and more.
+Decisions are made by arriving at a consensus where possible through majority voting with teachers and students having one vote each.

-Time will be given over every week to discuss issues, to encourage free speech, to develop the ability to express one’s opinion in public and to listen to other points of view before making decisions.
-Students will be expected to do some research to back up proposals to the school meeting.
-Some new ideas will be trialed to understand better the impact and implications they may have before we firmly commit to making them school policy.
+We create a space to discuss issues, to encourage free speech, to develop the ability to express one’s opinion in public and to listen to other points of view before making decisions.
+Students will often do some research to back up proposals to the school meeting.
+New ideas are often trialed to understand better the impact and implications they may have and then tweaked to fit.

 The meeting itself is an important opportunity for learning how to communicate.
-The emphasis will be on listening to the speaker without interrupting, analysing and then speaking with respect towards the individuals and the group.
+The emphasis is on listening to the speaker without interrupting, feeling and then speaking with respect towards the individuals and the group.
 Students will learn about non-violent communication to nurture relationships where students feel free to express themselves whilst respecting others.